feddernico/ExData_Plotting1/README.md

-## Exploratory Data Analysis Course Project 1
+# Exploratory Data Analysis Course Project 1

-# Federico Viscioletti
+## Federico Viscioletti

+### Goal

+The main goaal was to examine how household energy usage varies over a 2-day period in February 2007 (2007/02/01 - 2007/02/02), creating four charts.

+### The Data

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine